FZJ-INM1-BDA/siibra-explorer/common/howToCite.md

 You will find a "chip" shaped label at the bottom-left of the screen (next to the layer selector) which indicates your currently selected parcellation map, e.g. _Julich-Brain Cytoarchitectonic Maps 2.9_.

+Click on (i)

 [![Chip shaped label](assets/images/how-to-cite-1.png)](assets/images/how-to-cite-1.png)

-Click on (i), which will subsequently open up a description box with an "Explore" button (box-and-arrow icon) at the bottom.
+This will subsequently open up a description box with an "Explore" button (box-and-arrow icon) at the bottom.

 ---